gocongress2024/website/src/pages/registration/index.md

 ## Register for the 2024 AGA Congress

 ### Welcome!
 To register there are 3 steps.
-Visit the page for each step, then come back here to go to the next step.
+Click the links for each step, then come back here to go to the next step.

 1. <a href="https://usgo.org" target="_blank">Log in or register for an AGA account</a>.
 Look in the top right corner of the site for both options.
 (If you reside outside the US (or are a non player) a complementary AGA account option is available.
 Click the <a href="https://usgo.org/content.aspx?page_id=22&club_id=454497&module_id=642669" target="_blank">Join the AGA</a> button and you can sign up for free.)